Even though all pens essentially serve the same purpose, the best writing pen can make a significant difference.

 Best Fountain Pen

 The Pilot Metropolitan is far and away the best entry level fountain pen I have used.
 Affordable and easily refillable, this pen is a great choice for any writer whether new to a fountain pen or an aficionado.
 The fine point nib starts easy and releases ink perfectly.
-For under 20 bucks its well worth a try.
+Despite being under 20 bucks its well worth a try.

 What is the easiest pen to write with?